 How long is your presentation?

 The standard session is 55 minutes.
-My fee includes three sessions per day, “Lunch with the Author,” a book-signing, and upon request, a brief one-to-one or small group mentoring conversation with students who need an extra bit attention, encouragement and kindness.
+A full day includes up to 3 presentations (a half day, 2).
+Both can include “Lunch with the Author,” and/or a book-signing, and upon request, a brief one-to-one or small group mentoring conversation with students who need an extra bit attention and encouragement.

 What do you require for your presentations?

-My books should be on-hand at the presentation site, along with a table for their display and that of my nature collection.
-A long rectangular is best.
+My books should be on-hand at the presentation site, along with a table for their display.
 If available, a cordless microphone makes it easier for all to hear; a projector, clicker and the school’s computer to show my PowerPoint; preferably a document camera; water—and coffee please!
-A big hit and something I enjoy is “Lunch with the Author” with a select group of students and/or educators.
+A big hit and something I enjoy is “Lunch with the Author” with a small group of students and/or educators.
 Any food is fine, whether it’s take-out, potluck, the school or a nearby cafe.
 I have no dietary requirements.

 Yes!
 We will arrange a meeting according to your time zone, national or international.